-This chapter refers to some of the profiles of applicants from Iraq, encountered in the caseload of EU Member States.
+This chapter refers to some of the profiles of Nigerian applicants, encountered in the caseload of EU Member States.
 It represents a non-exhaustive list and the fact that a certain profile is included in it or not is without prejudice to the determination of their protection needs.

 While the conclusions under this common analysis could provide general guidance, the protection needs of each applicant should be examined individually.
-The non-exhaustive lists of examples with regard to sub-profiles at a differentiated risk and to circumstances, which would normally increase or decrease the risk, are to be taken into account in light of all circumstances in the individual case.
+The non-exhaustive examples with regard to sub-profiles at a differentiated risk and of circumstances which would normally increase or decrease the risk are to be taken into account in light of all circumstances in the individual case.

 In some cases, even if the applicant no longer belongs to a certain profile, they may still be targeted and have a well-founded fear of persecution related to their past belonging to such a profile.